swifty99/esphome-motorized-slider/README.md

 # Build your own

 Best way is to start with a test setup.
-You may use the stl file to print a housing for 5cm slider.
+You may use the stl file to print a housing for a 60mm travel slider like ALPS RS60N11M9.
 Insert an ESP32S2, add a cheap H-bridge.

 Connect the potentiometer like this:
 ![Wiring](images/slider-pot-wiring.png)